Tudor Mendel-Idowu: Early life

 Born in Berkshire, England, Mendel-Idowu was regarded as a child prodigy academically, featuring numerous times in national and international competitions, most notably coming second in the 2014 edition of Child Genius.
-At the age of thirteen, he was selected in the King's Scholar programme at Eton College.
+Mendel-Idowu attended independent boys' preparatory boarding school Ludgrove School.
+At the age of thirteen, he was made a King's Scholar at Eton College.

-He became a King’s Scholar at Eton and is currently studying Maths, Latin and Divinity and more.
+Club career

+Early career

 He joined the youth academy of Chelsea at under-8 level, following interest from numerous other clubs including Arsenal and Tottenham.
 In July 2021, he signed a new contract with the Blues.

+Following the conclusion of the 2022–23 season, with his contract set to expire, Mendel-Idowu was offered a new deal by Chelsea.
+However, on 18 July 2023, it was reported by Spanish journalist Albert Rogé that Mendel-Idowu had rejected this offer, and was close to joining Spanish side Barcelona.

+Anderlecht

+Despite these links, on 27 July 2023, he officially signed for Belgian side Anderlecht.
+Initially assigned to the club's reserve team, RSCA Futures, Mendel-Idowu scored on his debut in the Challenger Pro League in a 3–2 win against Dender.

+On 3 September 2024, Anderlecht confirmed that Mendal-Idowu had left the club to join Premier League side Ipswich Town on a permanent deal.

 International career

 Eligible to represent both England and Nigeria at international level, Mendel-Idowu was first called up to the England national under-15 football team in 2019.

-Tudor scored his first England U17 goal against Scotland on the 8th of February in a 3-0 win and followed that up with a further 2 goals in England U17's next game playing as a right winger.
+Tudor scored his first England U17 goal against Scotland on 8 February in a 3–0 win and followed that up with a further 2 goals in England U17's next game playing as a right winger.
 He later made substitute appearances against France and Luxembourg in the England U17 qualification games.

 Personal life

-Mendel-Idowu's grandfather on his mothers side is, John Adeleye-Abai, played for the Nigeria national football team as a winger.
+Mendel-Idowu's maternal grandfather is John Adeleye-Abai, who played for the Nigeria national football team as a winger.

-His other grandfather on his fathers side, Dr Fola Kayode Mendel-Idowu, was a gifted academic - he specialised in bio-aeronautics and was Africa's first 'flying doctor'.
+His paternal grandfather, Dr Fola Kayode Mendel-Idowu, was a gifted academic, who specialised in bio-aeronautics and was Africa's first 'flying doctor'.